 - Include your primary keyword in the title, video description, and video file name

 - Also, use tags for your advantage (where you can use several long-tail keywords that are similar to your primary keyword)

 8.2 Improve your user engagement

-Just like most other popular social media platforms such as Facebook, Instagram etc. the more users who engage with your content, the more YouTube prioritizes it.
+Like most other popular social media platforms such as Facebook, Instagram, etc., the more users who engage with your content, the more YouTube prioritizes it.

 That means user engagement is the key to reaching more people with your videos.

 You could do a ton of things to improve the overall user engagement on your YouTube channel:

 - Doing weekly live video hangouts with your subscribers.

 - Conducting comment, like, share, or subscribe contest.

 - Asking your audience about what type of content to create next